LIKO-12/LIKO-12/README.md

 ## Alternative Projects

-- **[PICO-8:](https://www.lexaloffle.com/pico-8.php)** The original fantasy console that started the whole market.
+- **[PICO-8:](https://www.lexaloffle.com/pico-8.php)** The original fantasy console that started the whole trend.
 It's community is pretty good.
-It's made with good care to provide the old consoles feel.
+Made with care to provide the old consoles feel.
 Recommended for anyone who can purchase it.
 - **[PixelVision8:](https://pixelvision8.github.io/Website/)** An open-source fantasy console that promises to keep the old consoles feel, still under development till today.
 Has a very good quality and sweet graphics.
 - **[TIC-80:](https://tic80.com/)** An open-source PICO-8 clone that does have it's own feel and community.
 It's in a _finished/stable_ state and supports multiple programming languages.
 Could be also a good choice.
 - Theres a whole list of other fantasy consoles [here](https://github.com/paladin-t/fantasy).